Magic Kingdom Lightning Lane Ride Ranks

-Magic Kingdom is the best park for buying Walt Disney World’s Genie+ service.
-This paid FastPass replacement offers Lightning Lane line-skipping access to 23 attractions and character sightings in Magic Kingdom, and our guide ranks the rides and entertainment in terms of time-saved and how quickly reservations fill up.
-(Updated March 2, 2023.)
+Magic Kingdom is the best park for buying Walt Disney World’s line-skipping service.
+The paid FastPass replacement offers Lightning Lane line-skipping access to 23 attractions and character sightings in Magic Kingdom, and our guide ranks the rides and entertainment in terms of time-saved and how quickly reservations fill up.

-The goal of this post is giving you the tools and info to build your own Magic Kingdom itinerary with Genie+, rather than relying on our 1-Day Magic Kingdom Genie+ and Lightning Lanes Plan.
+The goal of this post is giving you the tools and info to build your own Magic Kingdom itinerary, rather than relying on our 1-Day Magic Kingdom Lightning Lanes Plan.
 We’d recommend a best of both worlds approach, consulting that pre-made plan and the rankings here so you understand the why of it, and can make your own itinerary.

 Since crowds, weather, attraction downtime, and more can all heavily impact how an actual day at Walt Disney World plays out, it’s almost certain that a sample itinerary cannot be replicated step-for-step with the exact same Lightning Lane time slots, etc. As such, this equips you to put together your own dynamic plan of attack for using Genie+ in Magic Kingdom…